thevarunsharma/CoWin-Slot-Notifier/README.md

   Sends E-Mail Notification for available CoWin Slots

 Options:
   -v, --verbose               Display verbose information -p, --pincode TEXT          Pincode to search by
-  -d, --district TEXT      District to search by
-  -s, --state TEXT         State for district to search by -a, --age-group INTEGER  Age Group to filter by --help                   Show this message and exit.
+  -d, --district TEXT         District to search by -s, --state TEXT            State for district to search by -a, --age-group INTEGER     Age Group to filter by -c, --check-period INTEGER  Number of days in future to be checked -r, --recur-period INTEGER  Frequency of recurring updation in seconds --vaccine TEXT              Specific vaccine
+  --dose INTEGER              Dose 1 or 2
+  --help                      Show this message and exit.
 ```

 - Upon running the tool, you will be prompted for your email and password for sending emails.
 Currently, __*only Outlook Mail is supported*__; Any non-outlook email id will result in authentication error.